wwedwa/printer-interface/README.md

 The server and client rely on POSIX TCP sockets.
 Thus, they must be run on a Unix-like OS (any flavor of Unix or Mac).

 ## Configuration
 The .printconfig file holds the configurations for the server and client.
+The program expects .printconfig to be located in the user's home directory.
 - TMP_LOCATION is where files transfered to the server temporarily live while they are being printed
 - PRINT_COMMAND stores the command you want to use to print the file.
 For example "lp -d \<printer_name\> $(TMP_LOCATION)"
 -